qmk/qmk_firmware/keyboards/a_dux/keymaps/daliusd/readme.md

   keys.

-* There is one issue with accidental uppercase characters fixed that exists in original Callum layout.
+* There is one issue with accidental uppercase characters fixed that exists in original Callum layout's implementation.

 * Another annoying feature of Callum layer is one shot keys are frozen until you cancel them.
 This is problem when you use one hand for keyboard and another for mouse.
-E.g. you click Ctrl and mouse to get some menu, and then you want to click some item in that menu.
+E.g. you click Ctrl and mouse to get some menu (on Mac OS X), and then you want to click some item in that menu.
 You have to remember to cancel one shot in such situation.
-I have added default 500ms period (can be changed using FLOW_ONESHOT_TERM) where you have to press next key.
-  Otherwise oneshot is canceled.

-* As well one shot keys are not working as one shot keys if held for longer than FLOW_ONESHOT_WAIT_TERM (default 500ms) milliseconds.
+I have added two settings two handle situations like
+  this:

+  * `FLOW_ONESHOT_WAIT_TERM` - if hold one shot key longer than `FLOW_ONESHOT_WAIT_TERM` ms then mod key / layer key is not treated as one shot key (defaults to 500ms).

+  * `FLOW_ONESHOT_TERM` - if you do not click another key in `FLOW_ONESHOT_TERM` ms then one shot key / layer key is treated as normal key.
+Therefore if you lift it after `FLOW_ONESHOT_TERM` it will not be treated as one shot (defaults to 500ms).

+  After adding those two settings I have found out that I don't need one shot cancel key anymore so I have removed it.

-Since differences are quite significant I named this `flow`.
+Since differences are significant I named this layout `flow`.

 ## Using flow with your keyboard